mssiegel/4ScoreChat/README.md

   4Score Chat - Front End Client Code
 </h1>

-4Score Chat lets you pick a character and instantly start chatting with a stranger.
+4ScoreChat lets you pick a character and instantly start chatting with a stranger.

 This front end codebase is built using ReactJs within Gatsby framework